Oregano: 10 Excellent Health Benefits, Uses, and Side Effects

 3. Anti-Cancer Properties:

 Oregano contains a lot of antioxidants, which can help neutralize free radical damage and help prevent cancer.
-Some in vitro studies have suggested that oregano and its constituents may aid in the killing of cancer cells or the reduction of cancer cell growth.
+Some in vitro studies have suggested that oregano and its constituents may aid in killing cancer cells or reducing cancer cell growth.
 A varied, plant-based diet high in antioxidants may help prevent cancer-causing cell changes.
 Furthermore, using oregano oil in conjunction with your chemotherapy treatment may help reduce pain symptoms.
 Researchers have also discovered evidence that carvacrol and thymol may inhibit the growth of melanoma cells and the spread of skin cancer.
-Oregano contains fiber, which aids in the binding of bile salts and cancer-causing toxins in the colon and their removal from the body.
+Oregano contains fiber, which aids in binding bile salts and cancer-causing toxins in the colon and their removal from the body.

 4. Defends Against Viral Infections

-According to scientific evidence, oregano can successfully protect the human body against a wide range of viruses.
+Scientific evidence shows that oregano can successfully protect the human body against a wide range of viruses.
 One of the main components, carvacrol, has been shown to have antiviral properties.
 Inactivated norovirus, for example, is a viral infection that causes nausea, stomach pain, and diarrhea within an hour of treatment.
-Another study found that the same component inactivated 90 percent of the herpes simplex virus in a short period.
+Another study found that the same component inactivated 90 percent of the herpes simplex virus quickly.

 5. Anti-inflammatory properties:

 Oregano contains a high concentration of antioxidants, which can help neutralize free radicals and reduce inflammation.
-For example, carvacrol has been shown to lessen the swelling of mouse paws by up to 57% in animal research.
+For example, in animal research, carvacrol has been shown to lessen the swelling of mouse paws by up to 57%.
 Another study found that an essential oil blend of thyme and oregano reduced the number of inflammatory markers in mice with colitis.
 Products containing oregano treat inflammatory conditions such as allergies and rheumatoid arthritis.
 In addition, you can use topical herbal extracts to treat insect bites, psoriasis, acne, and muscle pain.

 6. Simple to incorporate into your diet:

-As a versatile herb that you can utilize in various ways, oregano is easy to add to your daily diet.
-It is often used in Mediterranean cuisine; it is a versatile spice that you may use in sauces, stuffings, soups, and salads.
+As a versatile herb you can utilize in various ways, oregano is easy to add to your daily diet.
+It is often used in Mediterranean cuisine, a versatile spice you may use in sauces, stuffings, soups, and salads.
 In addition, it’s ideal for chopping or crushing the leaves after the cooking procedure for the most flavorful results.
-In Italian and Mediterranean cuisine, oregano’s adaptability makes it suitable for a wide range of recipes.
-It enhances the recipe’s flavor and adds a new flavor dynamic to the meal.
+In Italian and Mediterranean cuisine, oregano’s adaptability suits many recipes.
+It enhances the recipe’s flavor and adds a new flavor dynamic.

 7. Diabetes: